Image Analysis for Cosmology: Results from the GREAT10 Galaxy Challenge: Conclusions

 The testing of shape measurement methods by GREAT10 suggests methods now exist that can be used for cosmic shear surveys covering up to a few thousand square degrees ($\ls 3000$ square degrees, that require $m\ls 6$x$10^{-3}$; Kitching et al., 2008\footnote{The scaling formula from this paper can be rewritten for the maximum applicable area of a survey for a given bias $m$ as $A_{\rm max}\ls 20$,$000[(0.001/m)^{2.4}/0.17/10^{\beta}]^{1/1.5}$ square degrees, assuming that the redshift behaviour is $m\propto (1+z)^{\beta}$.}) to measure cosmological parameters in an unbiased fashion.
-We find that on the additive bias $c$ methods already meet requirements for even the most ambitious surveys ($c< 1$x$10^{-3}$) over all simulated conditions, and that in the high signal-to-noise regime ($\gs 40$) methods already meet the most ambitious requirements on the multiplicative bias ($m < 2$x$10^{-3}$; Kitching et al., 2008) suggesting that such accuracy is possible for, or can at least be extrapolated down to, lower signal-to-noise, in principle.
+We find that on the additive bias $c$ methods already meet requirements for even the most ambitious surveys ($c< 1$x$10^{-3}$) over all simulated conditions, and that in the high signal-to-noise regime ($\gs 40$) methods already meet the most ambitious requirements on the multiplicative bias ($m < 2$x$10^{-3}$; Kitching et al., 2008).
+Now that such accuracy has been demonstrated in the high signal-to-noise regime, it is now plausible that such accuracy may be possible at lower signal-to-noise, in principle.
 However we note that the requirements are on all galaxies in a survey and that the demonstration here is averaged over a simulation with particular properties, in particular the fiducial signal-to-noise is $20$.
 Therefore these conclusions have a caveat that the GREAT10 simulations were intentionally simplistic in some respects, so that clear statements about methods could be made, but they provide a foundation for shape measurement development to continue increasing in realism and complexity. \\ \\ {\em Acknowledgements:} We thank the GREAT10 Advisory team for discussions before and after the challenge.
 TDK is supported by a Royal Society University Research Fellowship, and was supported by a Royal Astronomical Society 2010 Fellowship for the majority of this work.
 This work was funded by a EU FP7 PASCAL 2 Challenge Grant.
 Workshops for the GREAT10 challenge were funded by the eScience STFC Theme, PASCAL 2 and by JPL, run under a contract for NASA by Caltech, and hosted at the eScience Institute Edinburgh, by UCL and by IPAC at Caltech.
 We thank Bob Mann, Francesca Ziolkowska, Harry Teplitz and Helene Seibly for local organisation of the workshops.
 We thank Mark Holliman for system administrator tasks for the GREAT10 web server.
 We thank Whitney Clavin for assistance on the NASA press release for GREAT10.
 We thank Lance Miller comments on a first draft and throughout the challenge.
 We also thank Alan Heavens, Alina Keissling, Benjamin Joachimi, Marina Shmakova, Gary Bernstein, Konrad Kuijken, Yannick Mellier, Mark Cropper, Malin Velander, Elisabetta Semboloni, Henk Hoekstra, Karim Benabed for useful discussions.
 CH acknowledges support from the ERC under grant EC FP7 240185.
 SBr, MH, TKa, BR, JZ acknowledge support from ERC Starting Grant with number 240672.
 BR acknowledges support from the NASA WFIRST Project Office.
 DK and DM acknowledge the support of the US DOE.
 RM acknowledges support from a Royal Society University Research Fellowship.
+We thank an anonymous referee for helpful comments that improved the analysis and clarity of the paper.